The right blogging tools can make or break your blog-based business.

 New features still come along quite often and they’re never released at the expense of their most loved features—they still boast the largest index of backlinks of any blogging tool in its class.

 While their Keywords Explorer tool is my go-to these days, Ahrefs really earns its stripes as a backlink analysis tool.
 When conducting an analysis of either your own backlink profile or that of a competitor you’re trying to learn from, you can choose to view columns like only new links, lost links, no follow, or do follow links.
-You also can group similar links, see just one link per domain or view links by platform.
+You also can group similar links, see just one link per domain name or view links by platform.
 The flexibility lets you easily get to the bottom of your queries.

 Here are a few of my daily searches on Ahrefs: